oceanprotocol/aquarius/README.md

 The events monitor runs continuously to retrieve and index the chain Metadata.
 It saves the results into an Elasticseach database.
 The monitor reads the events `data` argument, decompresses the metadata json object, then runs schema validation before saving it to the database.
 The monitor is highly customisable, and it consists of the following components:

-- an ElasticsearchInstance, configured through the config.ini or env variables
+- an ElasticsearchInstance, configured through env variables
-- an associated MetadataContract, configured through the config.ini or the `METADATA_CONTRACT_ADDRESS` env variable
+- an associated MetadataContract, configured through the `METADATA_CONTRACT_ADDRESS` env variable
 - a Decryptor class that handles decompression and decryption on the chain data, through communication with Provider
 - a set of `ALLOWED_PUBLISHERS`, if such a restriction exists.
 You can set a limited number of allowed publisher addresses using this env variable.
 - a Purgatory, based on the `ASSET_PURGATORY_URL` and `ACCOUNT_PURGATORY_URL` env variables.
 These mark some assets as being in purgatory (`"isInPurgatory": True`), enabling restrictions for some assets or accounts.